terralid/metadata/docs/metadata_sites.md

 **Provided by:** data provider
 **Obligation:** optional
 **Occurrences:** 0–1
 **Definition:** Further information about the site such as a description.
-If the site's exact location cannot be given, this must include information a reasoning why and information about the level of precision.
+If the site's exact location cannot be given, this must include a reasoning why and information about the level of precision.
 **Allowed values and other constraints:** free text
 **Example:** Entire valley given to obfuscate exact location of site as protection against illicit excavations; Area of Saudi-Arabia recorded as location because more precise information not available.